 |80 and above||15|

 HDB 2-room flats come in two sizes, 36 sqm (387 sq ft) and 45 sqm (484 sq ft).

-For comparison purpose, 45 sqm is about half the size of a typical 4-room flat.
+For comparison purposes, 45 sqm is about half the size of a typical 4-room flat.
 It comes with a kitchen, a toilet, a living/dining area, a bedroom and a household shelter.

-Size wise, it is probably just right for an elderly couple who are living by themselves.
-The good news is that cleaning up the entire house should not take more than 30 minutes However, the Saturday afternoon mahjong game may need to be done elsewhere.
+Size-wise, it is probably just right for an elderly couple who are living by themselves.
+The good news is that cleaning up the entire house should not take more than 30 minutes.
+However, the Saturday afternoon mahjong game may need to be moved elsewhere.

 How Much Do The 2-Room Short Lease Flexi Flats Cost?

-For short-lease 2-room Flexi flats, the selling prices of the flats will be discounted from the price in which HDB is selling the standard 99-year lease 2-room flats at.
-It goes without saying that the shorter the lease, the cheaper the flat would be.
-However, do note that the price reduction is not a direct proportion of the reduction in the lease.
+For short-lease 2-room Flexi flats, the selling prices of the flats will be discounted based on the price at which HDB is selling the standard 99-year lease 2-room flats.
+It goes without saying that the shorter the lease, the cheaper the flat will be.
+However, do note that the price reduction is not directly proportionate to the reduction in the lease.

 For Illustration Purpose Only: